Churchill Fiction. Father and Son: An Appreciation of “The Dream”

 These are simultaneously the sharpest and the kindest words Randolph delivers throughout the story.
 The Dream allows the father to say what the son would certainly have wanted to hear—“I loved you dearly.”—but conceals it amidst his father’s criticism.
 The passage acknowledges the disappointment and indifference Winston felt from his father, coupled with his hope and belief that, beneath it all, Randolph held a kinder opinion.

 The Irony of The Dream

-Alas Lord Randolph is not permitted to hear or praise his son’s accomplishments.
+Alas, Lord Randolph is not permitted to hear or praise his son’s accomplishments.
 Throughout the piece, Churchill builds the expectation that he will tell his father everything—but the big reveal never comes.
 Instead, our author uses irony to meditate on the triumphs and disappointments of his life.
-Winston never tells his father of himself as heroic statesman; he tells him the story of himself as Winston.
+Winston never tells his father the story of himself as heroic statesman; he tells him the story of himself as Winston.
 To reveal his accomplishments would destroy the work’s power.